 Drinks were served.
 Mordecai abstained, of course.
 He needed to be able to pull his pistol in a split second.
 Meetings of this sort could go very badly very quickly.
 He kept his eyes on the Russians from his vantage point, standing directly behind Sweet - a subtle threat.

 After a moment's tension Sweet and the head Russian were having what he knew from experience was a jovial, friendly conversation, and began to agreeably hammer out terms.
 Sensing no imminent danger Mordecai got a good look at the Russian heavies.
 They reminded him of Viktor, big and gruff, save one.
-Standing behind the main Russian - mirroring his own place behind Sweet - was a woman.
+Standing behind the main Russian - mirroring his own place behind Sweet - was a very sharply dressed, very serious woman.

+She wasn't very large, nowhere near large enough to be effective against an attack, yet she stood in the position of head of security, acting as the boss's main bodyguard.
+It was unusual.
+A gimmick, maybe?
 Perhaps that was why she was there.
-An attractive woman could flummox men in a way Mordecai never grasped.
+A young woman could flummox men in a way Mordecai never grasped.
 He appreciated them the way he appreciated a well crafted table - nice, but he didn't need to ogle it or run his hands along its legs.

-Part of Mordecai's job was to intimidate people by manipulating them with his lack, his gift.
-Apparently they could look into his eyes and see it - the thing that made him a monster.
-His eyes were more of a threat to them than any weapon, Atlas said.
+Part of Mordecai's job was to intimidate people by manipulating them with his lack.
+Apparently they could look into his eyes and see it.
+His eyes were more of a threat to them than any weapon, Atlas used to say.

 When their gaze met, he recognized the woman across from him the way he recognized himself in a mirror.
-Heavy lidded green eyes with nothing but iron behind them.
+Her eyes were sleepy and heavy lidded, but impeccably lined, and had nothing but iron behind them.

 The corner of her mouth ticked upwards.
-Tinily, imperceptibly, something no one would see but him.
+Imperceptibly, something no one would see but him.
 She blinked slowly.
 He felt himself return the gesture, like a secret handshake.

 So, he thought, you're a monster, too.